 Celebrate Your Wins

 There will likely be many points on your journey when you struggle or things go differently than planned.
 There will also be many successes on the way.
 So celebrate them.
 You don’t have to make a big song and dance about them, but take note of it and focus on the positives.

 Keeping track of your progress and success over time will keep you motivated and progressing towards your goals.

 Factor in Recovery

 Like with most things in life, you get out what you put in.
-With a bit of effort and the right attitude, your fitness journey can be a very fun and rewarding one.
-So follow these tips to help you create a better, healthier, fitter version of yourself.
+With a bit of effort and the right attitude, your fitness journey can be enjoyable and rewarding.
+So follow these tips to help create a better, healthier, fitter version of yourself.